Pain · Regulatory

 The Real Cost.

 2. Slow deals.
-US enterprise deals add 4 to 8 weeks of legal review because product-liability counsel cannot map CE to a US-side claim.
+US enterprise deals slow down because product-liability counsel cannot map CE to a US-side claim.
 Cycle stretches and competitor catches up.

 3. Insurance premium.
-US product-liability premiums priced at 2 to 3 times the European premium because the underwriter prices on US-side compliance evidence.
+US product-liability underwriting prices the absence of US-side compliance evidence as risk.
 The premium becomes a risk signal the buyer reads.

 4. Diligence flag.
-M&A acquirer reads the regulatory page in diligence and flags US-readiness risk before any technical flag.
+An acquirer reads the regulatory page in diligence and flags US-readiness risk before any technical flag.
 The deal prices lower or stalls.

 5. Channel partners.
 US distributors decline to carry the line until a US framework status is declared.
 The team reads the decline as a margin negotiation.
 It is a regulatory-readiness sort.